-Additionally, from examining Figure~\ref{fig:results_pj_elem_summary} in Section~\ref{sec:results}, we can see that the maximum constraints in each element are still generally well below $0.1$ dex, excluding those elements that do not have many pixels available for analysis.
-It is clear that the minimum constraints on each element are generally very strong, with those for C and Fe being the strongest.
-Similar conclusions can be made from examining Figure~\ref{fig:results_pj_cluster_summary} in Section~\ref{sec:results} for various constraints in each birth cluster.
-In excluding most of the elements with few pixels available for analysis from these figures, it is clear that the most of the elements in the majority of the birth clusters have very strong constraints.
+It is clear from Figure~\ref{fig:results_pj_elem_summary} that the constraints in each element in the PJ clusters are generally well below $0.1$ dex, excluding those elements that do not have many pixels available for analysis.
+The constraints for C and Fe are the strongest.
+Similar conclusions can be made by examining Figure~\ref{fig:results_pj_cluster_summary} for various constraints in each birth cluster.
+In excluding most of the elements with few pixels available for analysis from these figures, it is clear that most of the elements in the majority of the birth clusters have very strong constraints.

-\subsection{Implications for Chemical Tagging}
+\section{Implications for chemical tagging}

-In B16, it was found that the results of this study held promise for the method of chemical tagging, as a result of the fact that tight constraints were found for each cluster studied.
-The somewhat disparate results of our current study, with a few elements in some of the clusters that we study displaying intrinsic abundance scatter, may result in different implications for chemical tagging studies.
-Here we will discuss the potential implications from the elements and clusters that display chemical homogeneity, those from the elements and clusters that display chemical inhomogeneity, and the implications from the tight limits that we are able to obtain on the chemically-tagged birth clusters.
+The results of B16 held promise for chemical tagging as a result of the fact that tight constraints were found for each cluster studied.
+The somewhat disparate results of this study, with a few elements in some clusters displaying intrinsic abundance scatter, may result in different implications for chemical tagging studies.